Towards Better Cities for All

 The University also seeks to launch two related programs:

-The Jerusalem Smart Cities and Geoinformatics Research Center will utilize expertise in statistics, data science, urban planning, geoinformatics, political science, sociology and more to explore how to best utilize technological innovations to meet the challenges of rapidly growing modern cities – starting with Jerusalem as a model.
+The Jerusalem Smart Cities and Geoinformatics Research Center will utilize expertise in statistics, data science, urban planning, geoinformatics, political science, sociology and more to explore how to best utilize technological innovations to meet the challenges of rapidly growing modern cities – starting with Jerusalem.

 The Center for Managing Sustainable Transport, will use an interdisciplinary approach to explore human spatial behavior and to develop methods and technologies to accommodate efficient and sustainable transport systems (land, sea, and air).